What Is a Quitclaim Deed?

 Where you get a quitclaim deed form can vary based on the state you live in, but your county clerk’s office is a good place to start, said Bramlett.

-From there, the quitclaim deed form can be filled out by the property owner with or without the help of an attorney, and each state and county has a unique set of fees that must be paid to execute the transfer.
-Either way, the quitclaim deed form must be signed by interested parties and notarized before it can be used for the official transfer of ownership.
+From there, the property owner can fill out the quitclaim deed form with or without the help of an attorney, and each state and county has a unique set of fees that must be paid to execute the transfer.
+The quitclaim deed form must be signed by interested parties and notarized before it can be used for the official transfer of ownership.

 According to LegalZoom, the quitclaim deed form must include: